 You can manually adjust the settings to get a soft bokeh effect on portraits or macro shots.
 You need to select the widest aperture your phone app has.
 You can then have a faster shutter speed.
-And a lower ISO will give you more detail.
+And a lower ISO gives you more detail.

-When you take a photo on your phone camera, it will usually save it as a JPEG file.
+When you take a photo on your phone camera, it usually saves it as a JPEG file.

-JPEGs aren’t a problem and they are easily uploaded to social media.
-But if you want to edit your photos, it’s best to save the photos as RAW files.
+JPEGs aren’t a problem.
+And they are easily uploaded to social media.
+But if you want to edit your photos, it’s best to save them as RAW files.

 You can load RAW files into editing software such as Adobe Lightroom.
 And this file format gives you more freedom when editing.

 Stock camera apps may not give you the option to save as RAW.
-So if you are interested in editing your photos, you might need to download a more advanced manual camera app.
+So if you want to edit your photos, you might need to download a more advanced manual camera app.

 Start Shooting in Manual Mode

-You may find it frustrating at first, but practise does make perfect.
+You may find it frustrating at first, but practice does make perfect.
 Try out new things and play with the settings.
 Give yourself new projects and experiment with different types of photography.

 One of the great things about shooting with a phone camera is that it gives you a preview before you snap the shot.
-When you make a change to the settings, you can see the result on the screen.
-If you don’t like it, you can change it without wasting a shot.
+When you change the settings, you can see the result on the screen.
+You can change it without wasting a shot if you don’t like it.

-All the knowledge you gain from shooting in manual mode will transfer over if you upgrade to a DSLR or mirrorless camera.
-From f-stops to ISO, the theory is all the same.
+All the knowledge you gain shooting in manual mode transfers over to a DSLR or

 But you can learn as much theory as you like.
 The best way to learn is to start shooting with manual controls.
 So take off the training wheels and go for a ride.